nievesalvin/github-tutorial/README.md

 * Click on the repository you would like to select.
 * Click on "Settings"
 ![](reposetting.png)
-* Scroll down until you see "Danger zone and
+* Scroll down until you see "Danger zone"
-* click Delete Repository"
+* Click Delete Repository"
 ![](deleterepo.png)

 ## Collaboration